lenagieseke/hpi_bootcamp/docs/presentation_23_bootcamp_01.md

 --

-* Possible positive feature in an economic context
+* Possible feature in an economic context

 --
 * Correct determination is still a challenge